NewsInSA

 As load shedding ebbs, targeted electricity cuts in townships reveal deeper infrastructure failures.

-While urban areas celebrate reduced load shedding, millions in townships face daily 'load reduction'—planned outages by municipalities unable to meet demand.
-Minister Ramokgopa admitted this 'visits energy poverty upon the poor.'
+Johannesburg, South Africa – While urban neighborhoods celebrate reduced load shedding, millions of South Africans in townships continue to endure daily load reduction—planned power outages implemented by municipalities struggling to meet demand.
+Electricity Minister Kgosientsho Ramokgopa described the situation as a harsh reality that “visits energy poverty upon the poor.”

-• Grid decay: Municipal reticulation systems haven't kept pace with informal settlement growth
+• Aging Grid Infrastructure: Municipal reticulation systems have not kept pace with rapid growth in informal settlements.

-• Skills hemorrhage: 68% of municipalities lack electrical engineers (SAICE 2024)
+• Skills Shortage: According to SAICE 2024, 68% of municipalities lack qualified electrical engineers.

 Related Articles